 In addition, the final remedy selection will also be based on evaluation of two modifying criteria: state (or support agency) acceptance; and community acceptance.
 The findings from the detailed analysis of the State (or support agency) acceptance and community acceptance criteria will be presented in the ROD once USEPA completes its review of, and provides comments on, the final FS Report.

-The following sections describe each soil remedial alternative and include an evaluation of the alternative with respect to the threshold and primary balancing criteria.
-The alternatives under consideration were listed in Section 5.3.1 and include:
+The following sections evaluate threshold and primary balancing criteria for the following combination of remedial alternatives for landfill waste and areas of contaminated waste, surface debris and non-vegetated areas:

 No Action (as required in USEPA,1988 and USEPA, 1991 under CERLCA as a basis for comparison with other alternatives);